VOLTTRON/volttron/docs/source/driver-framework/ecobee/ecobee-web-driver.rst

 * Creating an Ecobee driver configuration file, including finding the user's Ecobee API key and Ecobee thermostat serial number
 * Creating an Ecobee registry configuration file
-* Installing the Master Driver and loading Ecobee driver and registry configurations
+* Installing the Platform Driver and loading Ecobee driver and registry configurations
 * Starting the driver and viewing Ecobee data publishes